safiyc/doctor_lookup/README.md

 # Doctor Lookup

-#### Technologies used: HTML, CSS, Javascript, API
+### Technologies: HTML, CSS, JavaScript, API

-##### By Safiy Cham
+### By Safiy Cham

 ## Description

-This program lets users search for doctors in the Seattle area by inputting a condition or a doctor's name.
+A simple program allowing the user to look up doctors by name or by health concern.
+A list of doctors, along with information about the doctors are displayed.

 ## Setup

 * clone github folder
+* node.js is needed to run gulp
 * signup at https://developer.betterdoctor.com/ to retrieve api key
 * create .env file in root directory and paste this text: exports.apiKey = "place api key inside quote";
 * add 'user_key' parameter to your API calls to authenticate

 * while terminal is in project directory, run:
   * npm install
+  * bower init
   * bower install
   * gulp build
   * gulp serve
-* website will launch on Chrome browser
+* website will launch on browser

-## Link

-Click here (https://github.com/safiyc/doctor_lookup.git) to access the Github page for this project.

 ## Pending Features